 The prefix of the Has_Discriminants attribute is a type.
 The result is a Boolean value which is True if the type has discriminants, and False otherwise.
 The intended use of this attribute is in conjunction with generic definitions.
 If the attribute is applied to a generic private type, it indicates whether or not the corresponding actual type has discriminants.

 4.30 Attribute Img

-The Img attribute differs from Image in that it is applied directly to an object, and yields the same result as Image for the subtype of the object.
-This is convenient for debugging:
+The Img attribute differs from Image in that, while both can be applied directly to an object, Img cannot be applied to types.

+Example usage of the attribute:

 '''

 Put_Line ("X = " & X'Img);

 '''